A guide to SFF PCs (WIP)

 ARM SFF PCs

-SFF PCs are usually x86-based, but ARM-based SFF PCs have been gaining popularity in recent years.
-They are generally cheaper and more power-efficient but come with limitations:
+SFF PCs are usually x86-based, but ARM-based SFF PCs have been gaining popularity in recent years, they are generally cheaper and more power-efficient but come with limitations:

 - Limited upgrade options: Components are often soldered and non-replaceable.